eCircuit Center

 OFFSET & GAIN ERROR STRATEGY

-Most instruments exhibit two significant non-ideal behaviors: an Offset Error and a Gain Error.
-The goal is to select these errors in order to meet the overall accuracy of 40mV (for a 1.1V Reading on the 4V Range) and 200mV (for a 7.1V Reading on the 20V Range).
+The goal is to select these errors in order to meet the total accuracy of 40mV (for a 1.1V Reading on the 4V Range) and 200mV (for a 7.1V Reading on the 20V Range).
 This may take some some trial and error as well as past experience.

-Example: 40mV total error at 1.1V Reading
+Example: A total error Verr = 40mV at 1.1V Reading

 One approach is to initially split the total error budget of 40mV by allocating 20mV to the Offset Error and 20mV to the Gain Error (∼ 2% of the 1.1V Reading).
-To include some design margin, we trim both back a bit for a total error of 15mV + 1.5% of reading.
-Later, we can adjust the offset / gain values as a practical design develops.
+To include some design margin, we trim both back a bit for a total error of

 Let's check if the initial errors chosen will pass spec.